TzachiStrugo/AI-Rules/README.md

    - In the settings window, go to **"Rules, Memories, Commands"** section
    - Click on **"User Rules"**
 3. **Add Rules Content**:
-   - Copy the content from the appropriate technology language rules directory (`AGENTS.md`)
+   - Copy the content from the appropriate technology rules file (`{technology}-rules.md`)
    - Paste it into the User Rules text area
    - **Save** the settings
 4. **Rules will apply** to all projects automatically

+### For Other AI Tools
+Most AI coding assistants support custom rules or instructions.
+Simply copy the content from the appropriate `{technology}-rules.md` file and add it to your AI tool's configuration according to its documentation.

 ## 🛠️ Usage Guidelines